-I don’t know if you’ve noticed this, but babies grow up fast, and before you know it, they’ve outgrown those infant car seats you spent so long researching.
-Then they’ve outgrown their toddler seats and boosters, too.
+Strange how car seats go from one of the most important safety items you can buy for your precious cargo to completely useless lumps of plastic in almost no time at all.
+Because kids grow fast.
+First they’re too big for their infant car seats, then they’ve outgrown their toddler seats and boosters, too.
 This presents a constant dilemma: What do parents do with their old car seats when they’re done with them — especially if they’ve reached that all-important, not-to-be-ignored expiration date?

 For many parents, the answer ends up being something like “let that chunk of plastic sit in the corner of your garage collecting dust until you figure out what to do with it.”
 Then, eventually, you cave and toss it, and it sits in a landfill with countless other car seats.

 Sure, throwing it away seems the easiest option, but we have a couple of better ideas for what to do with old, expired car seats: recycling and trade-in programs.

 But before we get into that, let’s talk about what you shouldn’t do with a car seat: donate or sell it if the car seat is expired, recalled, or has been in an accident.
 The plastic that protected your child so well won’t do so anymore if it’s been broken, cracked, or degraded by the elements.
 The last thing you want to do is risk another child’s life.

 That said, here are a few things you can do to end that expired car seat’s life nicely.